lynnfaraday/aresmush.com/tutorials/install/digital-ocean.md

 First you'll need to [sign up](http://www.digitalocean.com/?refcode=5c07173bc1f2) for an account.

 > **Full Disclosure:** I get a referral bonus from Digital Ocean if you sign up using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but so do you!
-You get $10 in credit, and the referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.
+You get starter credit (basically a month free), and the referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.

 Digital Ocean's pricing lists both a monthly and hourly rate.
 A MUSH server will be up 24/7 all month long, so it uses the monthly rate.